PCManticore/pylint-talks/presentation.rst

   * a linter, looking for suspicious code

-  * a type checker and structural analyser
+  * a type checker and structural analyzer

 -------